top of page

 Weekly Prayer List

-For an end to war and violence, remembering especially the people of Ukraine, Russia, Iran, the Red Sea, Myanmar, and Yemen; for justice and for an end to violence and division in our neighborhood, city, and nation.
+For an end to war, division, violence, and injustice throughout the world; for the Gaza cease fire and hostage agreement, especially for the release of the American/Israeli hostage; and for justice, peace, and for an end to violence and discord in our city and nation.

 For all healthcare workers, especially Joseph Basil, Jackie, Gary, Will, Choy, Erica K., Larry, Ciaran, Lee, Kari, William, Eric, Lisa, Thomas, and Emily; for all families and children in this city and state; for all expectant parents; and for all prisoners.